-® Interactive Services Solution uses the network as the platform to transform customer experiences with interactive digital media.
+The Cisco® Interactive Experience Platform helps organizations transform customer experiences and engagements with interactive digital media.
 Taking full advantage of Cisco’s video, collaboration, and cloud architectures, the solution allows large and small enterprises and public agencies to transparently provide updated product or service information including educational content in real time, improving the customer experience and increasing customer retention.
 Through the simple reuse of web applications, the solution allows organizations to get feedback from end users to measure marketing effectiveness as well as to dynamically provision and disperse relevant content.
 Effective reuse of web content and applications along with remote delivery of content and advertisements helps to increase advertising revenues and improve business and customer processes through effective management of digital displays and open online spaces.

 Engage Your Customers with Interactive Digital Media

 The focus of digital media technology is quickly moving from communication and broadcast signage to interaction, collaboration, and integration of web, mobile, and signage technologies.
 Digital media, video, and collaboration solutions are often compartmentalized, making integration difficult and deployment and management expensive.
 Traditional digital signage requires a significant investment for content creation, applications, and technologies but has limited reuse.
-Cisco developed the Cisco Interactive Services Solution to address such market trends, integrate technologies, and leverage previous investments in content creation.
+The Cisco Interactive Experience Platform addresses such market trends and technology challenges with an integrated platform that is flexible and scalable.

-The Cisco Interactive Services Solution brings together multiple digital media endpoints to provide efficient management and consistent user experiences by delivering, interactive multimedia content and web-based applications to interactive kiosks and displays that engage audiences in a meaningful way.
+The Cisco Interactive Experience Platform brings together multiple digital media endpoints to provide efficient management and consistent user experiences by delivering interactive multimedia content and web-based applications to interactive kiosks and displays that engage audiences in a meaningful way.
 The solution allows businesses and public agencies to combine applications built on web technologies for consumer, passenger, and citizen information as well as marketing and branding promotions.
 The solution combines digital media devices, a management platform, collaboration applications, and a network infrastructure to deliver a comprehensive set of customer engagement services, built on a platform that can quickly and efficiently add new applications over time.
+The solution:

-• The solution supports management of interactive kiosks and noninteractive digital signage from a common platform.
+● Supports management of interactive kiosks and non-interactive digital signage from a common platform.

 Meeting Customer Expectations